mdornseif/appengine-toolkit2/docs/frontend.rst

 Frontend Guidelines
 ===================

-See :class:`gaetk2.handers.base.BasicHandler` for generic Template Variables etc.
+See :class:`gaetk2.handers.base.BasicHandler` for generic Template Variables etc. See the `templatetags`_ Document for filters available in your Jinja2 Templates.

 Frontends are assumed to be generated using Jinja2 and Bootstrap 4.
 All displayed content is based in ``templates/gaetk_base_bs4.html``